hervenivon/aws-experiments-data-ingestion-and-analytics/README.md

 The dashboard provides two views:

-- "Nbr of Bid requests per minutes" based on the custom metrics from the enhancement layer.
-Sum the values every minutes.
+- "Nbr of Bid requests per minutes": it is based on the custom metrics from the enhancement layer.
+It sums the values every minutes.
-- "Statistics over the last hour" based on the standard metrics provided by Kinesis Data Analytics.
-Sum the values over the last hour.
+- "Statistics over the last hour": it is based on the standard metrics provided by Kinesis Data Analytics.
+It sums the values over the last hour.

 You can explore the source code of the widgets and the dashboard from here.

+You can easily extend the dashboard to your will.

 #### QuickSight